makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 - Symfony 6.0 or higher
 - Doctrine/DBAL: the DbToolsBundle takes advantage of available DBAL connections

-Currently supported database vendors are:
+Currently supported database vendors:

-- PostgreSQL (10 and higher)
+- PostgreSQL 10 or higher
-- MariaDB (11 and higher)
+- MariaDB 11 or higher
-- MySQL (5.7 and higher)
+- MySQL 5.7 or higher

 ## Installation